oohtmeel1/NLST_continuing_work/README.md

 `folder of JPEG images` <- A single folder of JPEG images.
 Containing both positive and negative image files of lung cancer.
 I used DICOM2jpeg to convert the files.

-In order to demo the model I uploaded all of the files I used for training and testing to Google drive and here is the link to download them.
+In order to demo the model I uploaded all of the JPEG files I used for training and testing to Google drive and here is the link to download them.
 They require about 1GB of space. https://drive.google.com/drive/folders/1MLwxhcQmn7qXqy_iP2zDjLGyxa_G_jLS

 `train` `val` `test` <- CSV files containing training labels.
 Demo files are located in the files folder of this repo.